saltstack/pytest-salt-factories/docs/topics/fixtures.rst

 The fixture **must** return a dictionary, where the keys are the salt modules that need to be patched, and the values are dictionaries.
-These dictionaries should have the :py:data:`salt dunders <salt:dunder-dictionaries>` as keys.
+These dictionaries should have the :ref:`salt dunders <salt:dunder-dictionaries>` as keys.
 These dunders are dictionaries that the salt loader injects at runtime, so, they are not available outside of Salt's runtime.